Cosmic Duality and Statefinder Diagnosis of Spinor Quintom: Introduction

-This letter is organized as follows: In section 2, we investigate the implications of the cosmic duality in Spinor Quintom models of dark energy.
-In section 3, we apply the statefinder diagnostic to the Spinor Quintom dark energy models.
-Section 4 contains discussions and conclusions.
+This paper is organized as follows: In section 2, we realize possible connections among the different spinor Quintom DE models using the cosmic duality.
+In section 3, we apply the statefinder diagnostic to these Spinor Quintom DE models.
+Section 4 gives discussions and conclusions.